dibollinger/CookieBlock/README.md

 ## Known Issues

 The classifier is not completely accurate.
 It may occur that certain functions on some sites are broken because essential cookies get misclassified.
-This is hard to resolve without gathering more cookie data to train on, as such the approach has its limits.
+This is hard to resolve without gathering more cookie data to train on.
+As such, the approach has its limits.

-To fix these problems, we maintain a list of known cookie categories.
+To resolve these problems, we maintain a list of known cookie categories.
 This is a JSON file storing cookie labels for known cookie identifiers.
-If a cookie is contained in this file. the prediction is skipped, and the know class is applied.
+If a cookie is contained in this file. the prediction is skipped, and the known class is applied.

-By reporting broken websites, you can help us keep an updated list of cookie exceptions, to make the extension more useable for everyone while also keeping a high level of privacy.
+By reporting broken websites, you can help us keep an updated list of cookie exceptions.
+This makes the extension more useable for everyone while also keeping a high level of privacy.

 ## Repository Contents